 - Improves a home's appearance, which can help to increase a property's real estate value

 - Lessens flooding by absorbing excess rain water

-- Removes significant amounts of carbon dioxide from the air.
-Excess carbon dioxide is considered to be a leading factor affecting climate change.
+- Removes significant amounts of carbon dioxide from the air, which reduces the impact on climate change

 2019 Event Schedule and Available Trees

 Adopt-a-Tree available trees, event dates and times are subject to change.
 Tree quantities are limited and will be given away on a first-come, first-served basis.

 Saturday, July 13

 13841 SW 120th Street